-The ThinkPad X1 Yoga’s design will be completely overhauled in 2019, making it essentially a clean sheet design.
+The ThinkPad X1 Yoga Gen 4’s design will be completely overhauled in 2019, making it essentially a clean sheet design.

 In the processor department, we will not see many improvements in regards to performance.
 We only expect some minor improvements with quad core processors available.

 Memory is starts at 8GB and is configurable up to 16GB LPDDR3 and is soldered.
 No sockets are available.